Manas Kalia, Meena Sirisha, Rahul Devadiga, | Staff Bloggers

-Whether you’re the type of person who wakes up at 6 AM, takes a bath, has breakfast and calmly walks to college for the first 8 AM class.
-Or the type of person who wakes up in a scramble at 7:40 and just leave everything and run, or… just decide that sleep is more important and just skip class all together.
+Whether you’re the type of person who wakes up at 6 AM, takes a bath, has breakfast, and calmly walks to college for the first 8 AM class.
+Or the type of person who wakes up in a scramble at 7:40 and just leaves everything and runs, or… just decides that sleep is more important and just skip class altogether.
 The hostel you choose will widely influence a number of your decisions and will also be your home away from home for the first year.
-As there will be many people telling you as to which hostel you should choose, here’s a block by block guide of all the hostels in MIT Manipal.
+As there will be many people telling you which hostel you should choose, here’s a block-by-block guide of all the MIT Manipal hostels.

 BOYS HOSTEL BLOCKS

 These blocks provide some of the cheapest rooms but have the best location, as they are closest to the MIT Food Court as well as the Academic blocks so intake for the stomach and brain are both easily accessible.
 The location is especially beneficial to the students who struggle to wake up in time for classes or breakfast.
 The blocks consist of Double or Triple sharing rooms with a common bathroom.
 Getting used to the common bathroom may be a little difficult at first but over time students get used to it.
 The Common bathrooms are hygienic as they are cleaned at least twice or thrice a day.

 These blocks are two of the oldest but are well maintained, they are shaped like a square with the rooms along the perimeter of the courtyard.
 The courtyard provides space for recreational activities as well as drying clothes.
 The blocks have their own mess named Adithya mess.
 There is no night canteen but because of the location of the blocks, many small restaurants on campus are nearby so midnight cravings are taken care of.

 These blocks have a TV room which has been host to many cricket and football matches.
 Just imagine a room full of your friends and peers collectively viewing a match, the emotions are sure to run high, CHILLS, LITERAL CHILLS.